 Section 3 – Your System Challenge

-Please provide a brief description of the neighbourhood system challenge, improvement opportunity, or service development priority that your team will focus on throughout the programme.
+Please provide a brief description of the neighbourhood system challenge, improvement opportunity or service development priority that your team will focus on throughout the programme.

 Description:

 Section 4 – Commitment to Participation

 The FAST programme is delivered as a complete learning journey.
 To maximise learning and team development, participants are expected to attend all ten sessions within their chosen cohort.